Józef Retinger: Building blocks on the table

-During World War II, Retinger who was in London, was involved in arranging for Polish troops to be transferred to Britain from France.
-He was bidden by Winston Churchill personally to escort Władysław Sikorski by plane to England from France, which had just capitulated to the invading Germans.
-He became principal adviser and confidant to the Prime Minister of the Polish Government in Exile now re-established in London.
-In fact, their political relationship went back to 1916 and was strengthened during Wladyslaw Sikorski's earlier brief stint as prime minister, 1922-23 in newly independent Poland, and came to greater fruition when both men were later in exile in London.
+During World War II, Retinger, who was in London, was involved in arranging for Polish troops to be evacuated to Britain from France.
+He was asked by Winston Churchill personally to escort Władysław Sikorski by plane to England from France, which had just capitulated to the invading Germans.

+Retinger became principal adviser and confidant to the Prime Minister of the Polish Government-in-Exile now established in London.
+Their political relationship actually went back to 1916 and had been strengthened during Sikorski's earlier brief stint as prime minister, 1922–23, in newly independent Poland.

-Sikorski's dependence on Retinger was the greater as he did not have mastery of English.
-At this time Retinger was despatched to talk with other exiled government representatives in London, who included Marcel-Henri Jaspar, Paul Van Zeeland, Paul-Henri Spaak in preparation for a post-war geopolitical landscape.
+Sikorski's dependence on Retinger was the greater as Sikorski had no mastery of the English language.
+Retinger was dispatched to talk with other exiled government representatives in London, who included Marcel-Henri Jaspar, Paul Van Zeeland, and Paul-Henri Spaak, in preparation for a postwar geopolitical landscape.
 He went on to posit a "Sikorski Plan" consisting of two stages, the first of which was signed in January 1942 and proposed a Polish-Czech confederation.
-The idea was to expand it into a Central European confederation with Poland and Lithuania, Czechoslovakia as its nucleus around which would be grouped Romania, Hungary, Yugoslavia and Greece.
-The agenda behind this was to create a common political blue-print for smaller countries abutting larger European powers and became the basis of a Belgian-Dutch union which would mirror the Polish-Czech arrangement.
+The idea was to expand it into a Central European confederation with Poland and Lithuania, Czechoslovakia as its nucleus around which would be grouped Romania, Hungary, Yugoslavia, and Greece.
+The agenda behind this was to create a common political blueprint for smaller countries abutting larger European powers and became the basis of a Belgian-Dutch union which would mirror the Polish-Czech arrangement.

 This scheme of Retinger's caused problems between London and Moscow.
 In order not to tread on Soviet toes, the British altered their position and refused to back Sikorski's negotiations with the eight smaller European states.
 In his speech on the Council of Europe, Winston Churchill BBC radio broadcast on 21 March 1943 referred to the necessity of smaller nations forming groupings, but that it was too early to go into detail.
 The most Retinger was able to achieve was to push through the Sikorski-Mayski Agreement, signed on 30 July 1941, which provided for the formation of the Anders' army, thus ridding Stalin of the immediate human problem posed by the hundreds of thousands of Polish POWs and deportees from the Soviet occupied Kresy regions of the former Second Polish Republic, who after an arduous odyssey across thousands of miles would eventually end up as the United Kingdom's human problem.
-This trade-off adumbrated the Tehran and Yalta Conferences.
+This trade-off foreshadowed the Tehran and Yalta Conferences.